tezos/tezos-mirror/docs/introduction/howtouse.rst

 Another interesting thing we learn from the receipt is that there are more costs being added on top of the transfer and the burn: `fees`.
-In order to encourage a baker to include our operation, and in general to pay for the cost of running the blockchain, each operation usually includes a fee that goes to the baker.
+To encourage a baker to include our operation, and in general to pay for the cost of running the blockchain, each operation usually includes a fee that goes to the baker.
 Fees are variable over time and depend on many factors but the tezos client selects a default for us.

-The last important bit of our receipt are the balance updates which resume which address is being debited or credit of a certain amount.
+The last important bit of our receipt is the balance updates that resume which address is being debited or credited of a certain amount.
-We see in this case that baker ``tz1Ke...yU`` is being credited one fee for each operation, that Bob's address ``tz1Rk...Ph`` gets 1 tez and that Alice pays the two fees, the transfer and the burn.
+We see in this case that baker ``tz1Ke...yU`` is being credited one fee for each operation, that Bob's address ``tz1Rk...Ph`` gets 1 tez and that Alice pays the two fees, the transfer, and the burn.

 Now that we have a clear picture of what we are going to pay we can execute the transfer for real, without the dry-run option.